wp-plugins/dashboard-cleanup/readme.txt

 === Dashboard Cleanup ===
-Contributors: Kevin Dees
+Contributors: kevindees
 Tags: dashboard, cleanup, remove, design, admin Requires at least: 3.2
-Tested up to: 3.2
+Tested up to: 3.4
-Stable Tag: 1.0
+Stable Tag: 1.1

 This plugin will allow you to: remove dashboard default widgets universally and remove the admin menu icons.